Editor’s note: This post was updated in April of 2021.

 - Unlimited stages and content since you aren’t limited by space.

-Take our own event for example, CMX Summit gathered 1,000 people in-person last year.
-We spent hundreds of thousands of dollars on the event and worked on it year round.
+Take our own event.
+CMX Summit gathered 1,000 people in-person in 2019.
+We spent hundreds of thousands of dollars on the event and worked on it year-round.

-But from a numbers standpoint, we’ll be able to drive many more leads, and grow our audience much more quickly than we do with an in-person conference.
+From a numbers standpoint, we were able to drive many more leads and grow our audience much more quickly than we did with an in-person conference.

 When a company opens it up to their community to host virtual events, they can actually scale up a MASSIVE virtual content program quite fast.
-Take Startup Grind for example.
-In February of this year, they had never hosted a virtual event.
-In June, they’ll have over 600 virtual events hosted by chapter leaders all over the world.
+Take Startup Grind, for example.
+In February of 2020, they had never hosted a virtual event.
+By June, they had over 600 virtual events hosted by chapter leaders all over the world.

-That’s all to say, virtual events won’t replace in-person events in the future, but I predict that companies will have a hybrid approach.
+That’s all to say, virtual events won’t replace in-person events in the future, but I predict that companies will take a hybrid event approach.
 They’ll be doing both.

 4. Virtual gatherings will move beyond Zoom

-There will be Zoom fatigue.
-Their standard format will lose its luster pretty quick, especially if we’re using it for everything from team meetings, to webinars, to virtual happy hours with friends after work.
+This year has taught us that Zoom fatigue is real.
+The standard Zoom format lost its luster pretty quick, especially after using it for everything from team meetings, to webinars, to virtual happy hours with friends after work.

-A few of my favorite creative tools so far are Hopin (closest thing I’ve seen to a true “virtual conference”), Toasty (innovative take on small group networking), Icebreaker (virtual speed networking), Miro (virtual whiteboard tool), and TEOOH (a virtual reality take on online events).
+A few of my favorite creative tools so far are Hopin (able to replicate a “conference” experience in virtual), Bevy (our choice for CMX Summit), Toasty (innovative take on small group networking), Icebreaker (virtual speed networking), Miro (virtual whiteboard tool), and TEOOH (a virtual reality take on online events).

 5. The community industry will continue to boom but with increased attention on ROI as the economy recovers

 This crisis has shone a BRIGHT light on the value of community.
-Companies who have been investing in community for more than the last six months have been able to weather this storm much more thoughtfully and efficiently than companies with no established space for their community to gather.
+Companies who have been investing in community for more than the last six months were able to weather this storm much more thoughtfully and efficiently than companies with no established space for their community to gather.

-The companies who haven’t invested in community lack a central space to gather and coordinate.
-The best they could do is send their customers a mass email which got mixed in with the “COVID-19 update” from every company they’ve ever done anything with.
+Companies who hadn’t invested in community lacked a central space to gather and coordinate.
+The best they could do was send their customers a mass email, which got mixed in with the “COVID-19 update” from every company they’ve ever done anything with.

 Community is a critical asset during crises.
 And when people can’t gather in-person, virtual community isn’t a nice-to-have, it’s absolutely essential.

 In fact, every community software vendor I’ve spoken to in the past couple weeks say that they are getting a huge increase in demand right now.
-In the past month traffic to CMX has doubled, and our community activity has grown by 221% as people are coming to CMX to figure out what to do about their community strategy.
+According to our recent survey of more than 500 community professionals, 56% of community teams say they were viewed as more essential during COVID-19, not less.

-Budgets will be tighter.
-Companies will slow down hiring and spending this year, and likely into 2021 depending on how the economy rebounds.
+However, budgets may be tighter into 2021 depending on how the economy rebounds.
 So while community will be critical to businesses, it will become even more difficult to be successful as a community team if you can’t prove your ROI.
 Execs will be watching every dollar, and community teams will need to get the numbers to show the value of their work.

 6. Remote work will stick, creating increased need for employee-facing virtual community managers